usaid-cs/yesterday-i-learned/angleterre.md

 # Das Vereinigte Königreich

+- 事頭婆 means "the woman in charge".
+It originally referred to the Queen.
 - [Pound cakes](https://en.wikipedia.org/wiki/Pound_cake), cakes made with one pound of each of (flour, butter, eggs, sugar), date back to the 1700s.
 [Sara Lee sells pound cakes](https://saraleedesserts.com/products/butter-pound-cake/) in... one-pound (454g) containers.
 I may also wager that, at one point, these pound cakes must have been sold for exactly one pound (£).
 - [Gillingham, Dorset](https://en.wikipedia.org/wiki/Gillingham,_Dorset) is pronounced with a hard G. [Gillingham, Kent](https://en.wikipedia.org/wiki/Gillingham,_Kent) is pronounced with a soft G. The two towns are roughly 200km apart.
 - [The Queen speaks French](https://www.youtube.com/watch?v=uxQpdHz7t2o)... with a thick British accent, but it's unmistakably French.
 Can't say the same for [this guy](https://www.youtube.com/watch?v=0Spcvk3h9z4).